byoung006/dotfiles/README.md

 `chmod +x install.sh`

-> **Warning:** This bootstraps my own preferences, make sure you want what's in the `packages.conf` file before running the install
+> **Warning:** This bootstraps my own preferences, make sure you want what's in the `packages.conf` file before running the install, or alternatively, you can add in your own `apt` packages.

 `./install.sh`